roxyHan/File-Cryptanalysis/README.md

-# LetterOccurences
+# File Cryptanalysis
-This program will help us calculate the number of occurences of each letter from a plain txt file.
+This program will help us calculate the letter frequency from a plain txt file.

 # *To compile
 g++ main.cpp LetterFrequency.cpp LetterFrequency.h